-The secrets of Paris mushrooms
+The Paris Mushroom

 Tender and tasty, this cultivated mushroom is easy to cook and perfect in any sauce.
 Consumed regularly, it can even be beneficial to your health and a good source of vitamins.
 Why not enjoy rediscovering the mushroom on a gourmet tour of Paris or the surrounding region.